transentis/bptk_py/README.md

 ## Changelog

+### 1.3.2
+* Rename package due to issues with test pypi

 ### 1.3.1
-* Fix bug in distribution
+* Add missing package in setup.py

 ### 1.3.0
 * Fix bug in run_scenarios that arose with multiple scenario managers and when return_format was json or dict
 * Add begin_session, end_session and run_step methods to bptk